vitalbiodiversity/vitalbiodiversity.github.io/catalogue.md

 # catalogue

-<p>This page cites a curated collection of vital biodiversity example projects and useful datasets.
-A short description highlights how it meets the requirements of the design brief.
+<p>This page cites a curated collection of vital biodiversity example projects.
+A short description highlights how it aligns with the requirements of the design brief.
 Click on a project to learn more about the creators' work.</p>

 <!-- GRID ONLY CONTAINS CARDS -->
 <div class="catalogue-grid">